mdgriffith/kubernetes-starterkit/README.md

 Once this is running, use `minikube ip` to see what IP address it's running on.

-The __app__ directory is mounted inside the kubernetes pod, so you can modify the python code and changes will automatically be reloaded in the local kubernetes instance.
+The __app/api__ directory is mounted inside the Kubernetes pod, so you can modify the python code and changes will automatically be reloaded in the local Kubernetes instance.

+Same with the __app/nginx/serve__ drectory.
+Adding files to that folder will serve them through the `static/` folder.

 ## Some Useful Commands